On the Role of Riemannian Metrics in Conformal and Quasiconformal Geometry: Quasiregular mappings and distortion on Riemannian manifolds

-The source of the coordinate dependence is that the differential $D\phi$ of a mapping $\phi:M\to N$ at a point $p\in M$ is a linear mapping between the different tangent spaces $T_pM$ and $T_{\phi(p)}N$, while the determinant is defined basis independently only for linear mappings from a vector space to itself.
+The source of above the coordinate dependence is that the differential $D\phi$ of a mapping $\phi:M\to N$ at a point $p\in M$ is a linear mapping between the different tangent spaces $T_pM$ and $T_{\phi(p)}N$, while the determinant is defined basis independently only for linear mappings from a vector space to itself.
 As the tangent spaces of $\R^n$ can be identified, there is no inconsistency within the defining equation~\eqref{def} on $\R^n$.
-For a mapping between manifolds a Jacobian determinant is usually defined by taking the pullback of the volume form on the target manifold.
-Using this approach, the Jacobian determinant can be viewed as an $n$-form on $M$ with $n=\dim(M)$.
-We however use a slightly different approach (see Definition~\ref{idef}) where the Jacobian determinant of a mapping is simply a function on $M$.
+For mappings between manifolds a generalized notion of Jacobian determinant is usually defined by taking the pullback of the volume form on the target manifold~\cite{HIMO}.
+Using this approach, the Jacobian determinant can be viewed as an $n$-form on $M$ with $n=\dim(M)$, and, if this $n$-form is compared to the volume form of the domain manifold, it yields a function representing the Jacobian determinant.
+That function is the definition of a Jacobian determinant we use although we motivate the definition somewhat differently.

-The standard definition of quasiregular (or quasiconformal) mappings between manifolds uses coordinate charts whose transition functions are quasiconformal mappings on $\R^n$.
+The \emph{standard definition} of quasiregular (or quasiconformal) mappings between manifolds uses coordinate charts whose transition functions are quasiconformal mappings on $\R^n$~\cite[Ch.
+1.6]{Iwaniec}.
 A collection of such coordinate charts, an atlas, is called a \emph{quasiconformal structure}.
-In this case, a mapping is said to be quasiregular if~\eqref{def} holds in all local coordinate charts for some finite $K$ that can depend on the coordinates.
-This is the approach already mentioned.
+In this case, a mapping is said to be quasiregular if~\eqref{def} holds in all the local coordinates of the chosen atlas for some finite $K$.
+The quasiconformality constant $K$ depends on the chosen atlas and may vary if coordinate charts outside the atlas are used.
+This is the approach already mentioned above.
 The definition is not coordinate invariant, but the qualitative condition that $K$ is bounded is sufficient in many applications.
-This definition of quasiregularity has been successfully applied in the solutions of several problems; see e.g.~\cite{Mostow, Heinonen}.
-The definition also extends to topological manifolds which are not even $C^1$ smooth: except in dimension $4$, quasiconformal structures can be found even for compact topological manifolds~\cite{Iwaniec, Donaldson}.
+This definition of quasiregularity has been successfully applied in several studies; see e.g.~\cite{Mostow, Heinonen, FerrandA}.
+The definition also extends to topological manifolds which are not even $C^1$ smooth: except in dimension $4$, quasiconformal structures can be found even for topological manifolds~\cite{Iwaniec, Donaldson}.